Disability Rights: Know Your Rights with Support Providers

 Utilising Resources and Supports

-Advocacy groups can help explain your rights.
+Disability advocacy groups can help explain your rights.
 They can also support you to speak up.

 Support coordinators, advocates, and trusted family members can help you navigate disability services.